 While we’d be inclined to agree with Tony Alexander and ‘not touch the five-year rate with a bargepole’ there may be some instances where fixing for this long could be the right move.
 There are some good reasons for fixing longer term – like certainty over what your mortgage repayments will be for a longer period or protecting you from rising interest rates.

-But there are also some valid reasons why fixing for 5 years is not the best move – and why some experts would choose a shorter-term rate even if they are more expensive – like being locked into a higher interest rate for a long time when interest rates fall.
+But there are also some valid reasons why fixing for 5 years is not the best move – and why some economic and mortgage experts would choose a shorter-term rate even if they are more expensive – like being locked into a higher interest rate for a long time when interest rates fall.

 This can become quite a big deal if you need to break your mortgage for any reason – when interest rates fall, your bank will likely charge you a break fee to recuperate their costs associated with the breaking of that loan.
 How much that break fee is will depend on your loan balance, how many years you’ve got left on the fixed rate, and how much the wholesale mortgage rates have dropped.

 - A borrower chooses to fix for 5 years and the wholesale funding rate was 5.5%